-The Detrended Price Oscillator is a technical analysis tool designed to remove trend from price and make it easier to identify cycles.
-Unlike Stochastic and MACD, the DPO is not a momentum indicator.
+Detrended Price Oscillator (DPO) is a technical analysis tool designed to remove the influence of the general trend from the price action and make it easier to identify cycles.
+Unlike Stochastic and MACD, DPO is not a momentum indicator.
 It is used to identify high and low points within the cycle as well as to estimate its length.
 Read the full article to learn how to apply it in trading!

 How to set up?

 Setting up the Detrended Price Oscillator is easy.
 In order to do so:

 - Click on the ‘Indicators’ button in the left-hand bottom corner of the screen,

 - Choose ‘DPO’ from the list of available options,